 - a.
-Your name and your employer's name.

-- b.
-Phone number from which you are calling.

-- c.
-Location of the incident:

-City, street address (if known) Building number and floor level Column number d.
+Your name and your employer's name. - b.
+Phone number from which you are calling. - c.
+Location of the incident: City, street address (if known) Building number and floor level Column number Nearest door number - d.
 Nature of emergency.